Disclaimer

 Popular brokerage companies that allow individuals to invest in the stock market include, Charles Schwab, TD Ameritrade, Vanguard, Fidelity, Merill, E Trade, and Ally.
 When comparing a brokerage company consider their customer service, fees, and whether they offer two factor authentication login (2FA).
 A 2FA login provides a second layer of protection in case your password is compromised or intercepted by a keylogger or public video camera.

-When comparing a professional finance expert consider their certification, or their past performance.
+When comparing a professional finance expert, or broker, consider their certification, or their past performance.
 There might be some online databases where you can check an individual finance expert's certifications, or check and see if an individual finance expert is currently under investigation or involved in litigation.
+Some finance professionals have a “fiduciary” responsibility, which is basically a legal or ethical responsibility to put your interests above their own.
+Some brokers have combined fiduciary responsibilities to their clients and a responsibility to their brokerage.

-Some financial experts don't recommend investing in individual stocks, usually because the stock prices go through cycles of gains and losses, often depending on external circumstances, and people often get emotional and sell the stock when it is near a low price in the cycle, and buy when it is at a high in the cycle.
+Some financial experts don't recommend investing in individual stocks, usually because the stock prices go through cycles of gains and losses, often depending on external circumstances.
+Most people get emotional and sell stocks when it is near a low price in the cycle, fearing it will drop lower.
+Many people also get emotional and buy stocks when it is at a high in the cycle, thinking it will continue to go higher.
 This buying when the price is high and selling when the price is low is a good way to lose money in the stock market.
 Investment experts recommend to either buy when the price is low and sell when the price is high, or buy and hold the stock through down cycles, because the markets eventually rebound.

 If you want to invest in individual stocks, some financial experts recommend investing in companies that you like, and think of it as a partnership.
 Most finance experts and brokerage companies include in their disclaimer that past investment performance does not guarantee future performance.
-However, there are some technical analysis indicators that can help understand where a stock is in their price cycle.
-Doing some basic fundamental analysis and technical analysis, with good indicators, can help speculate what stocks will do in the future.
+However, in some cases, past performance of stocks may be a good indicator of future performance, as a common phrase in the trading world is, “Trade the trend."
+There are also some technical analysis indicators that can help understand where a stock is in their price cycle.
+Doing some basic fundamental analysis and technical analysis, with good indicators, can help understand where stocks are in their cycle.

-A stock consideration of many wealthy people is whether the stock pays dividends.
-Dividends are recurring payments from the company to all stockholders for each share of stock, regardless of whether the stock returns are positive or negative.
+Many wealthy people like to invest in stocks that pay dividends, which can be referred to as fixed income investing.
+Dividends are recurring payments from the company to all stockholders for each share of stock, regardless of whether the stock goes up or down.
 These dividend payments are often small, but add up if you own a lot of shares, and hold them over time.
 You can get an idea of how much your annual dividend returns will be for your investment amount by checking the dividend yield.
 The dividend yield is the expected annual percentage of dividend returns on your investment.

 Consider that most savings accounts in a bank do not pay very much interest on money invested in them.
 There are many stocks and funds that pay dividends of more than two percent interest annually, on money invested in them.
 There are even some stocks that pay dividend yields over five percent.
-However, many times the higher dividend yields are often stocks with lower, or even negative, percentage performance over time.
-Brokerage companies often give you the choice to automatically reinvest the earned dividends.
+However, many times the higher dividend yields are often stocks with lower, or even negative, performance over time.
+Brokerage companies often give you the choice to automatically reinvest dividends that are paid to your account, which can help to compound your investment over time.

 When comparing funds to invest in, people should consider their goals and especially consider their fees.
 The ETF fees are usually expressed as a percentage and labeled as an "expense ratio."
 If you prefer investments that pay dividends then make that a consideration also.
 Many finance experts claim even a fraction of a percent of fees can make a big difference in returns over decades.